suminda123/Clean_Marvel/README.md

-# elasticsearch very high CPU usage
+# elasticsearch very high cpu and memory usage

 if you are using marvel plugin, mavel is creating a one big index everyday, so fix to release memory and cpu usage is delete all marvel indexes.